ElliotjFitz/Folio-1/index.md

 ## Welcome to GitHub Pages

 ### Markdown
 The following is the implementation of a Kalman Filter coded without using ss and kalmf.
+The scenario presented is as follows: There are 3 dams with only two having working sensors and so we must use a Kalman filter to estimate the missing sensor's value.
+The timescale here is to the order of hours and the model is linearised.
 ```
 # Filter code